 What is a sales discount?
 It is more likely that people will walk into a store if they knew that there was a discount on the products the store sold.
 A store that sells branded clothing is usually pretty empty until they put up a sign saying that they are offering up to 50% off on their clothes.
-But, of course, they are not doing this out of the generosity of their hearts; there is something in it for them too, as giving discounts is an integral marketing strategy for retailers and wholesalers.
+But, of course, they are not doing this out of the generosity of their hearts; there is something in it for them too, as giving discounts is an integrated marketing strategy for retailers and wholesalers.

 The Accounting Difference between sales discount and Purchase Discount

 Amongst the variety of discounts offered in any market, the one most widely used is the sales discount.
 It is the kind of discount we are most familiar with.
 A sales discount refers to reduction in the price of an item or product that a customer buys from a retailer.
 Imagine walking into a Levis store and finding that the jeans that you wanted to buy were marked down by 30%.
 That would be a sales discount.

 Sales discounts are offered for a variety of reasons.
 Retailers might want to move new products into their outlets, and thus, will reduce the prices of the old merchandise in order to get customers to buy it.
 If the season for a particular type of clothing is over (winter clothes, for example), then they are typically put on sale.
 Bigger brands such as delta 8 brands might want to seem attractive to a wider market and could, therefore, offer big discounts in order to seem more affordable.
 Some retailers might just offer discounts because they themselves have received purchase discounts.
 Getting a purchase discount also encourages the retailers to offer sales discounts to their customers.